azizgharbi/nodePackageCheck.nvim/README.md

 ### Example

-- Show the latest verion of any package from `registry.npmjs`.
+- Show the latest version of any package from `registry.npmjs`.
 - Check if packages are outdated inside `package.json`.

 # Installation